 1/2 cups brown sugar

 2 mashed bananas

 1 oz vanilla instant sugar free pudding

 3 cups self rising flour

 2 teaspoons ground cinnamon

 1 1/4 teaspoons salt

-Combine first 5 ingredients in a large bowl, stirring well with a whisk.
+Combine first 5 ingredients in a large bowl, stirring well with a whisk or spoon.
 Lightly spoon flour into dry measuring cups; level with a knife.
-Combine flour, cinnamon, salt, and baking soda in a medium bowl, stirring well with a whisk.
+Combine flour, instant pudding, cinnamon, and salt in a medium bowl, stirring well with a whisk.
 Add flour mixture to pumpkin mixture, stirring just until moist.
 Stir in chocolate chips.
 If you’re limited on dishes you can just add all the dry ingredients to the Bowl instead of a separate bowl first.